Basic First Aid for Horses

 Think about whether he has had access to any unusual feedstuffs in the past day or so, whether any medications have been administered, and whether there have been any changes in management.

-his bedding, find a way to prevent this.
-Walking the horse can be a useful way of distracting him from the pain, but he should not
+bedding, find a way to prevent this.
+Walking the horse can be a useful way of distracting him from the pain, but he should not be

-be walked to exhaustion.
+walked to exhaustion.
 If the horse insists on rolling, there will be little you can do to prevent it.
-If possible, try to get the horse
+If possible, try to get the horse to an

 Prevention of Colic